AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/07_Reusability.rst

 Here, :ada:`I1.G`, :ada:`I2.G` and :ada:`I3.G` are three distinct variables.

-So far, we've only looked at generic with one kind of parameter |mdash| a so-called private type.
-There's actually much more that can be specified here, such as variables, subprograms or package instantiations with certain properties.
+So far, we've only looked at generics with one kind of parameter: a so-called private type.
+There's actually much more that can be described in this section, such as variables, subprograms or package instantiations with certain properties.
 For example, the following provides a sort algorithm for any kind of array: